Capitalize Fall, Spring and Summer when used with a year: Fall 2012, Spring 2013. Lowercase when used alone: The fall semester.

 Students at Harvard University launched a new social media site this week.

-The University will be closed on Veterans Day, President Martha Saunders said.
+The University will be closed on Veterans Day, President Martha Smith said.

 He attends a university in Florida.